 Durian is an exotic and controversial fruit in many parts of Southeast Asia, and is widely celebrated for its long list of health benefits, which include the ability to boost your immune system, prevent cancer and inhibit free radical activity, improve digestion, strengthen bones, reduces signs of anemia, cure insomnia, prevent premature aging, lower blood pressure, and protect against cardiovascular diseases.

-Some of the more minor benefits of durian is its ability to help with diabetes management, reduce inflammation of the joints, help thyroid health, reduce headaches, and lower symptoms of depression, anxiety, and stress.
+Some of the other benefits of durian include its ability to help with diabetes management, reduce inflammation of the joints, help thyroid health, reduce headaches, and lower symptoms of depression, anxiety, and stress.

-Durian is often called the “king of fruits” in Southeast Asian nations, but is native to Malaysia, Indonesia, and Brunei, and possibly the Philippines, but debates still continue on that point.
-It is a large fruit, up to 1 foot long and 6 inches wide, with a hard, spiky exterior, with a range of yellow to red flesh.
-Out of the 30 species varieties, 9 of them are commonly utilized for cooking or consumption, and only one is found internationally, outside of the local growing areas.
+Durian is often called the “king of fruits” in Southeast Asian nations, but is native to Malaysia, Indonesia, and Brunei, and possibly the Philippines, but debates still continue to that point.
+It is a large fruit, up to 1 foot long and 6 inches wide, with a hard, spiky exterior and a range of yellow to red flesh.
+Out of the 30 species varieties, 9 of them are commonly utilized for cooking or consumption, and only one is found internationally, outside the local growing areas.
 That species is called Durio zibethinus.

 The reason this fruit is often considered controversial is because the smell has a divisive effect on people.
 Your natural olfactory sense will either find it pleasant or absolutely revolting and nauseating.
 This has led durian to be banned on public transportation in certain Asian nations, and the avid fans of the health benefits of durian are balanced by those who are repulsed by the sight and smell of this powerful fruit.

 Most of the health benefits come from durian’s impressive vitamin and mineral content.
-It contains vitamins such as vitamin-C, folic acid, thiamin, riboflavin, niacin, B6 and vitamin A. Important minerals such as potassium, iron, calcium, magnesium, sodium, zinc, phosphorus are found in durian.
+It contains vitamin C, folic acid, thiamin, riboflavin, niacin, B6 and vitamin A. Important minerals such as potassium, iron, calcium, magnesium, sodium, zinc, phosphorus are found in durian.
 It also contains nutrients such as phytonutrients, water, protein and beneficial dietary fats.

 Health Benefits of Durian

-The health benefits of durian are explained below.
+The health benefits of durian are explained in detail below.

-Digestive aid: Durian, like many “meaty” fruits, contain high levels of dietary fiber, which are essential to the normal function of multiple systems in the body, most notably the digestive system.
+Durian, like many “meaty” fruits, contains high levels of dietary fiber, which are essential to the normal function of multiple systems in the body, most notably the digestive system.
 Fiber causes bowel movement to increase in bulk, which makes it easier for them to move through the intestinal tract.

 Fiber also stimulates peristaltic motion and the secretion of digestive and gastric juices, further easing the entire process.
 By reducing conditions like constipation and blockage in the intestines, conditions like bloating, excess flatulence, heartburn, cramps, and indigestion can be reduced, as well as serious conditions like colorectal cancer.
 Much of the fiber in durian is insoluble fiber, which also lowers the frequency of diarrhea for people with loose stool.